 The University accepts 3 Advanced Scottish Highers or may consider Scottish Highers in combination with Advanced Highers for certain courses.
 Grade requirements vary across courses.
 Please contact the Admissions Office for the offer range for your particular course combination.
-In addition to this, we require English and in Mathematics, or for some courses a science subject is acceptable in lieu of Maths, at Credit Standard Grade or above.
+In addition to this, we require English and in Mathematics, or for some courses a science subject is acceptable in lieu of Maths, at National 5, grade 3 or above.

 Other UK Qualifications

 We accept the Welsh Baccalaureate Advanced Diploma (Core) towards entry onto the majority of our degrees and this would normally be counted in place of a B grade at GCE A-Level.